21 September 1857

 End of Mughal rule in India

 On 21 September 1857, the last Mughal Emperor Bahadur Shah Zafar surrendered to Major William Hodson of the British East India Company’s Army.
 Bahadur Shah was the rallying point for the sepoys in the Sepoy Mutiny of 1857, and the war was fought in his name as the ‘Emperor of India’.
-Read more on this important event in modern Indian history for the IAS exam.
+Read more about this important event in modern Indian history for the IAS exam.

 End of Mughal rule